Getting to Know Your Neighborhood: Kenmore Square and Fenway

 Getting to Know Your Neighborhood: Fenway-Kenmore

 For years, Kenmore Square was little more than a busy doorstep to Fenway Park.
-Prior to the 1960s, it was part of Boston’s Auto Mile, famous for more than 100 automobile dealerships.
-The 1970s ushered in a new era, when partiers from all over the region thronged to the infamous Rathskeller, a punk rock venue that helped launch the careers of the Ramones, R.E.M., and the Police, among others.
+Prior to the 1960s, it was part of Boston’s Auto Row, famous for more than 100 automobile dealerships.
+The 1970s ushered in a new era, when partiers from all over the region thronged to the infamous Rathskeller, a punk rock venue that helped launch the careers of the Ramones, R.E.M., and the Police, among others, before it closed in 1997.
 During the 1980s, Kenmore Square fell into disrepair.
 By the 1990s, even the Red Sox were threatening to leave.
 But the 2002 opening of the Hotel Commonwealth, backed by Boston University, sparked a renaissance, helping transform the square into a dining and nightlife destination.

 Since 2018, Kenmore Square has been undergoing yet another facelift following BU’s sale of several buildings on the north side of the square to the developer Related Beal.
 When construction is fully completed, it will dramatically change the area, with more than 500,000 square feet of office and retail space.
-WHOOP, the personalized fitness and health technology company, is opening their new global headquarters at One Kenmore Square later this year.
+Among the new tenants: WHOOP, the personalized fitness and health technology company, which opened its global headquarters at One Kenmore Square last year.
 Happily, the iconic Citgo sign will remain where it is for at least the next three decades.

 Comicopia